 The wind speed data at each relevant raster corner of the MERRA2 dataset is extrapolated to the reference height of the height groups (see Table 3) for each domain.
-Vertical extrapolation is performed through the application of the power law (equation (2)), with an individual wind shear coefficient (equation (3)) being calculated for each hourly wind speed datapoint.
-For height group 1 ($H_r = 25m$), 10 m is used as a baseline height H_b , for the other height groups, 50 m is the baseline height H_b .
-The corresponding baseline height was chosen based on the smallest distance of the reference height of a height group to the available MERRA2 reanalysis wind measurement (note that MERRA2 wind data is available at 2 m, 10 m and 50 m).
-The wind shear coefficient α is calculated for each hour and coordinate of the wind dataset for each domain, according to equation (4).
-For equation (4) wind speeds at two different heights are required, here the available MERRA2 wind data at 2 m and 50 m were used to derive the wind shear coefficient.
+Vertical extrapolation is performed through the application of the power law (equation (4)), with an individual WSC coefficient (equation (5)) being calculated for each hourly wind speed datapoint.
+For height groups 1, 2 and 3 ($H_r = 25m/35m/45m$), 10 m is used as a baseline height H_h .
+For the remaining height groups 4-20, 50 m is defined as the baseline height H_h .
+The corresponding baseline height was chosen based on the closest MERRA2 wind measurement that is smaller than the reference height (note that MERRA2 wind data is available at 2 m, 10 m and 50 m).
+The WSC α is calculated for each hour and coordinate of the wind dataset for each domain, according to equation (5).
+For equation (5) wind speeds at two different heights are required, here the available MERRA2 wind data at 2 m and 50 m were used to derive the hourly wind shear coefficients.
 In some cases, the wind shear coefficient is negative which seems counterintuitive for the extrapolation of wind speeds.
 Extrapolated wind speeds that are derived with a negative wind shear coefficient are smaller than the wind speed at the wind speed at reference height.
 Although counterintuitive, negative wind shear coefficients are determined by the available data and must therefore be included.